Hamdy410/Morse-Code-Machine/README.md

 ## Features
 1. __Encoder Mode__:
-   * Converts Alphaneumeric strings into Morse Code.
+   * Converts Alphanumeric strings into Morse Code.
    * Python Script handles the translation process
    * User inputs text via the terminal.

 2. __Decoder Mode__:
    * Interprets light signals (visual Morse Code) using Arduino logic.
    * Arduino communicates with Python script, which also handles the translation process.
-   * Decoded signals are converted back to alphaneumeric signals displayed on terminal.
+   * Decoded signals are converted back to alphanumeric signals displayed on terminal.

 # Hardware Requirements and Setup
 ## Components
 To build the Morse Code Machine, you'll need the following components:
-  * __Arduino Uno Microsprocessor__: The heart of your Morse Code Machine.
+  * __Arduino Uno Microprocessor__: The heart of your Morse Code Machine.
   * __Potentiometer (for analog input)__: Used to switch between the two modes.
   * __LEDs__: Used to display the operating mode (Either Encoding or Decoding).
   * __Light Dependent Resistor (LDR)__: Used to detect the visual representations of Morse Code signals in decoding mode.
-  * __Buzzer__: Used to output the audial (sound) represtation of the Morse Code in Encoding mode.
+  * __Buzzer__: Used to output the audial (sound) representation of the Morse Code in Encoding mode.
   * __Push Button__: Used to output the final Morse Visual Signal after being decoded.

 | Name         | Quantity | Component             |